zeplin/connected-components-docs/docs/gettingStarted/QUICK_START.md

 **Voilà, we just connected our first component!** 🎉

-Now let's head back to Zeplin and check out component!
+Now let's head back to Zeplin and check out the component!
 Based on the project type, the component may have a description and code snippet that should look like this:

 <img src="../../img/zeplinConnectedComponent-react.png" alt="Connected component" width="800" />